Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Add the Scheduling Press as a choice reward from the normal press quest.
 - Add the growth_accelerator tag to EvilCraft Blood Potash.
 - Update quests for the various Extra Utilities 2 Grid Power Generators to reflect their new balance.
+- Add a "configuration" tag for items that can copy and paste settings.
+- Add various ProjectE items to their respective tags.

 ## Texture Transformations: